michaelmolchan/bon-voyage-client/README.md

 - Change into the new directory.
 - Install dependencies with npm install.
 - Start the client with ```ember server```
-- Fork and clone [Travel Journal API](https://github.com/michaelmolchan/travel-journal-api) and follow the instructions to setup the API.
+- Fork and clone [Bon Voyage API](https://github.com/michaelmolchan/bon-voyage-api) and follow the instructions to setup the API.